UCSF-CBI/c4/docs/scheduler/submit-jobs.md

 <div class="alert alert-warning" role="alert" markdown="1">
 <span>⚠️</span> **Do not use more cores than requested!**  It is a common reason for jobs running slowly.
-A typically mistake is to hard-code the number of cores in the script and then request a different number when submitting the job - using <code>SLURM_NTASKS</code> avoids this problem.
+A typically mistake is to hard-code the number of cores in the script and then request a different number when submitting the job - using `SLURM_NTASKS` avoids this problem.
 Another problem is software that by default use all of the machine's cores - make sure to control for this, e.g. use dedicated command-line option or environment variable for that software.
 </div>